Winter Parkas That Battle The Cold

 Insulated Parkas: The Inspiration

-In the year 2020, when spending time outdoors became the equivalent to the feeling of freedom, we embraced that and created the perfect winter parkas.
+In the year 2020, when spending time outdoors became the equivalent of the feeling of freedom, we embraced that and created the perfect winter parkas.

 As with every piece we create, there is a lot of heritage in our insulated parkas.
 From the first parkas created in the company back in the late fifties of the 20th century, the goal stayed the same: Functional jackets with utilitarian design.